ppy/osu-wiki/wiki/Skinning/Interface/en.md

 - By default, osu! has a set of background images that it will cycle through.
   - If this element is skinned and the user has osu!supporter tag, this element will override this behaviour.
 - This element is used as the playfield if beatmap does not have a background.
-- The seasonal background option can affect the visbility of this element.
+- The seasonal background option can affect the visibility of this element.
   - If it is set to `Always` the seasonal backgrounds will override this element.
   - If it is set to `Sometimes` the seasonal backgrounds will override this element while they are in active use.
 - `.jpg` extension only.